-When you open an implementation run, the report_power and the report_timing_summary results are automatically opened for the run in a new tab in the Results Window.
+When you open an implementation run, the report\power and the report\timing\summary results are automatically opened for the run in a new tab in the Results Window.

-- 6. When all the implementation runs are complete, select the Design Runs tab. - 7.
-Right-click the impl_3 run in the Design Runs window, and select Make Active from the popup menu.
+- 6. When all the implementation runs are complete, select the Design Runs window. - 7.
+Right-click the impl\3 run in the Design Runs window, and select Make Active from the popup menu.

-The Project Summary now displays the status and results of the new active run, impl_3.
+The Project Summary now displays the status and results of the new active run, impl\3.